greenplum-db/gpdb-archive/src/backend/access/appendonly/README.md

 transaction committed or is still in progress, the repeatable read transaction will raise a conflict or enter into xwait respectively.
 This behavior is table AM agnostic.

+Partial unique indexes: We don't have to do anything special for partial indexes.
+Keys not satisfying the partial index predicate are never inserted into the index, and hence there are no uniqueness checks triggered (see ExecInsertIndexTuples()).
+Also during partial unique index builds, keys that don't satisfy the partial index predicate are never inserted into the index (see *_index_build_range_scan()).